jhudsl/tidyversecourse/docs/05-prediction.md

 ```
 #### Step 3: Example of optionally performing the preprocessing to see how it influences the data

+avocado update for recipes update...
 Optionally one can use the `prep()` function of the `recipes` package to update the recipe for manually performing the preprocessing to see how this influences the data.
-This step is however not required.
-The preprocessed training data can than be viewed by using the `juice()` function, while preprocessed testing data can be viewed using the `bake()` function.
+This step is however not required when using the `workflows` package.
+The preprocessed training data can than be viewed by using the `bake()` function with the `new_data = NULL` argument, while preprocessed testing data can be viewed using the `bake()` function and specifying that the testing data is the `new_data`.

 The `prep()` function estimates parameters (estimating the required quantities and statistics required by the steps for the variables) for preprocessing and updates the variables roles, as sometimes predictors may be removed, this allows the recipe to be ready to use on other data sets.